rayashi/masterchess-api/README.md

 # Masterchess API

 Masterchess API works as an engine to preview moves in the Chess game.
-The first version just get all cells where the Knight can move in exactly 2 turns.
+The first version just gets all cells where the Knight can move in exactly 2 turns.
 The API was built using [node](https://nodejs.org).

 You can find the frontend web application [here](https://github.com/rayashi/masterchess).